Lymphoma - Hodgkin's; Hodgkin's lymphoma; Hodgkins disease; HD

 Monitoring after Treatment

-Relapse of Hodgkin disease is not uncommon, even after treatment for early stages.
+Relapse of HD is not uncommon, even after treatment for early stages.
 It can occur a decade or more after treatment.
 Relapse can occur in early-stage disease, probably because the limited radiation normally used in such cases does not destroy the disease outside of the area irradiated.
 People who had large tumors in the chest are also at higher risk for recurrence.

 Periodic examinations and imaging tests are necessary for years after treatment, both to check for signs of relapse as well as to monitor the long-term effects of treatments.